Bulletin board system: Content and access

-Since most early BBSes were run by computer hobbyists, they were typically technical in topic, with user communities revolving around hardware and software discussions.
+Since most early BBSes were run by computer hobbyists, content was largely technical, with user communities revolving around hardware and software discussions.

 As the BBS phenomenon grew, so did the popularity of special interest boards.
 Bulletin Board Systems could be found for almost every hobby and interest.
 Popular interests included politics, religion, music, dating, and alternative lifestyles.
 Many system operators also adopted a theme in which they customized their entire BBS (welcome screens, prompts, menus, and so on) to reflect that theme.
 Common themes were based on fantasy, or were intended to give the user the illusion of being somewhere else, such as in a sanatorium, wizard's castle, or on a pirate ship.

 In the early days, the file download library consisted of files that the system operators obtained themselves from other BBSes and friends.
 Many BBSes inspected every file uploaded to their public file download library to ensure that the material did not violate copyright law.
 As time went on, shareware CD-ROMs were sold with up to thousands of files on each CD-ROM.
 Small BBSes copied each file individually to their hard drive.
 Some systems used a CD-ROM drive to make the files available.
 Advanced BBSes used Multiple CD-ROM disc changer units that switched 6 CD-ROM disks on demand for the caller(s).
 Large systems used all 26 DOS drive letters with multi-disk changers housing tens of thousands of copyright-free shareware or freeware files available to all callers.
 These BBSes were generally more family-friendly, avoiding the seedier side of BBSes.
 Access to these systems varied from single to multiple modem lines with some requiring little or no confirmed registration.

-Some BBSes, called elite, WaReZ or pirate boards, were exclusively used for distributing cracked software, phreaking, and other questionable or unlawful content.
+Some BBSes, called elite, WaReZ, or pirate boards, were exclusively used for distributing cracked software, phreaking materials, and other questionable or unlawful content.
 These BBSes often had multiple modems and phone lines, allowing several users to upload and download files at once.
 Most elite BBSes used some form of new user verification, where new users would have to apply for membership and attempt to prove that they were not a law enforcement officer or a lamer.
 The largest elite boards accepted users by invitation only.
 Elite boards also spawned their own subculture and gave rise to the slang known today as leetspeak.